laneboysrc/rc-headless-transmitter/README.md

 [![Video](http://img.youtube.com/vi/0TWwRhdeHpA/0.jpg)](http://www.youtube.com/watch?v=0TWwRhdeHpA)

-When you want to configure your *headless transmitter*, you turn the *configurator* on, connect your phone to the Wi-Fi accesspoint the *configurator* provides, and lanch the configuration web-app to perform the configuration.
+When you want to configure your *headless transmitter*, you turn the *configurator* on, connect your phone to the Wi-Fi access-point the *configurator* provides, and launch the configuration web-app to perform the configuration.
 When you are done, the changes are automatically saved in the transmitter and persist over power cycles.

 The *configurator* is built from an **Orange Pi Zero**, with an extra RF module for the connection to the *headless transmitter*.